Wellshot Station: History

 The station was established in 1872 when Alexander Buchanan acquired 1000000 acre of land which formed the initial station.
 Buchanan sought financial assistance from Scottish and New Zealand backers to develop the property and build permanent waterholes.
-The backers were the New Zealand and Australia Land Company based in Scotland, and the name Wellshot was taken from a major shareholder's estate near Glasgow.
+The backers were the New Zealand and Australian Land Company based in Scotland, and the name Wellshot was taken from a major shareholder's estate near Glasgow.

 In 1876, the property had an estimated size of 1821 sqmi running westward to the Thomson River and Westlands Station, bordered by Darling Downs to the south and Beaconsfield Station to the north.

 Neither the river or creeks are perennial and even if they were it would still be too long a distance to the centre of the run to make it useful.
 The average rainfall is 22 in, but at irregular times, so water was a priority.
 The station manager set to work and constructed many dams and tanks to capture as much rainfall as practicable.
 48 reservoirs with a volume of 35000 cuyd were excavated.
 Several bores were sunk as far 3500 ft to find water, giving a regular supply of 1.3 million gallons.

 In 1881 and again in 1884, the area was struck by drought resulting in terrible stock losses.

 A total of 27 stockmen from Wellshot moved the biggest ever single mob of sheep when a flock of 43,000 were droved through the area in 1886.

 Industrial trouble arose at Wellshot later in 1886 during shearing when shearers would not accept conditions proposed by the employer and promptly went on strike.
 News of the strike spread swiftly through surrounding districts and the men marched on Blackall, the centre of Queensland via Portland Downs, Isis Downs and Thornleigh until over 600 men had joined in.
 As a result, the Shearers' Union was born.

 In the early 1890s approximately 600 sqmi were resumed in accordance with the Land Act, leaving 1200 sqmi of "excellent grazing country".
 The resumed portions, mostly along the northern and western boundaries, were put up for selection and eagerly acquired.
 The townsites of Ilfracombe and Longreach were amongst the resumed portions.

 In 1892, Wellshot was known as the biggest sheep station in the world, not because of the area it occupied but because of the number of sheep it ran: 460,000.
 So important was the property that Ilfracombe was known as Wellshot until 1890.
 40,000 two-year-old wethers were sold off from the property later the same year.

 An epic drove was performed by the Tibbett brothers in the 1890s when they droved a flock of 30,000 ewes from Wellshot to Roma, a distance of over 700 km, in search of grass for the stock.
 The sheep were all shorn in Roma and lambing started as relieving rains came to Wellshot.
 The flock was brought back with an additional 3,000 lambs.